Alasil1/efficientnet-florence2-disaster-detection/README.md

 **Dataset Structure:** The dataset is organized into train/valid/test splits with subdirectories for each class.

-**Alternative:** For external evaluation, we also tested on binary fire/no-fire datasets from Kaggle.: EfficientNetV2 & Florence-2
+**External Evaluation Dataset:** For binary fire/no-fire evaluation, we also use the [Fire vs Non-Fire Dataset](https://www.kaggle.com/datasets/abdalrahmanalasil/fire-non/data).: EfficientNetV2 & Florence-2

 This repository contains implementations of two approaches for disaster scene classification (collapsed_building, fire, flooded_areas, normal, traffic_incident):